pukkapies/urop2019/README.md

 After that, you can use `mp3_to_numpy.py` to convert every working audio file into numpy arrays (one per audio channel).
 The numpy arrays of each track are then analysed using LibROSA in order to extract the location of any silent sections (yes, some tracks _can_ be opened, but they are completely silent).
 The information on silent sections, the audio arrays and the sample rate of each track can be optionally stored into .npz files.

 During the project, we created .npz files for the entire dataset as we did not have the whole audio cleaning path outlined yet, and we needed to have the data easily accessible for frequent experimentations.
-However, we would recommend against creating this approach, as creating .npz files often requires a huge amounts of storage space (MP3 is a compressed audio format for a reason...).
+However, we would recommend against this approach, as creating .npz files often requires a huge amounts of storage space (MP3 is a compressed audio format for a reason...).

 Finally, you can use `wrangler_silence.py` to process and interpret the information on audio silence, and append the results (e.g. effective_clip_length, or max_silence_length) to the original Pandas dataframe.
 The audio files which do not satisfy certain user-set criteria (such as a low percentage of silence) are removed.